 One issue with this, is that if we add ‘healthy’ nutrients to foods, can we really expect them to work in the same way?
 This fails to consider the complex interactions of nutrients within the foods we eat.
-Mother nature often provides us nutrients in the perfect doses and conditions for absorption, so maybe we shouldn’t be playing around with this.
+Mother Nature often provides us with nutrients in the perfect doses and conditions for absorption, so maybe we shouldn’t be playing around with this.

 Continuing the Fat Debate

 Another important example of nutritionism gone wrong is how saturated fat is treated.
 Once people started realising that not all fat is bad, saturated fat, became the new demon.
-This resulted in the use of unsaturated fat in baked goods, breads, spreads and basically anything processed, with the thought that this would be ‘healthy’.
+This resulted in the use of unsaturated fat in baked goods, bread, spreads and basically anything processed, with the thought that this would be ‘healthy’.
 Often, however, these fats were partially hydrogenated, creating a new type of fat known as trans-fat.
 Trans-fat is generally far more harmful than the original saturated fat we were trying to avoid.

 A narrow-eyed focus on saturated fat, lead to this public health debacle and is a large contributing factor to the obesity and cardiovascular disease crisis we currently face.